Davis-Ty/BankingFun/README.md

 # BankingFun
-simulates a banking system.
-It consists of several classes:

-The Account class represents a bank account and has methods for depositing and withdrawing money, checking the balance, and getting the account number.
-The SavingsAccount class extends the Account class and adds an interest rate to the account.
-The CheckingAccount class also extends the Account class and allows for overdrafts within a certain limit.
+This is a Java program that demonstrates object-oriented programming concepts like inheritance, polymorphism, and encapsulation using a banking system as an example.

+The program defines three classes: Account, SavingsAccount, and CheckingAccount.
+The Account class is the base class for the other two and defines basic functionality like depositing and withdrawing money from an account.
+SavingsAccount and CheckingAccount classes extend the Account class and add specific functionality like calculating interest and allowing overdrafts respectively.

-The Bank class manages a list of accounts and has methods for adding and removing accounts, as well as searching for an account by account number.
+The Bank class is also defined which manages a collection of accounts and provides methods for adding/removing accounts, getting the total balance of all accounts, and transferring money between accounts.
-The Main class is the entry point of the program and creates several accounts, adds them to the bank, and performs transactions between them.
-The program uses the ReentrantLock class for thread safety when accessing shared resources (i.e., the account balance).
-The withdraw method is overridden in the SavingsAccount and CheckingAccount classes to ensure that the balance cannot be negative or overdrafted beyond the limit, respectively.

-Overall, the program demonstrates some basic concepts of object-oriented programming in Java and simulates the basic functionality of a banking system.
+The main method in the BankingFun class creates a new Bank object and adds four different types of accounts to it.
+It then performs various operations on these accounts like withdrawing, depositing, and transferring money and prints the updated balances to the console.